A NEW COMMANDMENT OF LOVE (Part 2)

 You cannot love people as Christ has loved you if you don’t first seek to know or understand the love that Christ has for you!

-It is very vital for you to acknowledge, know, understand, and believe the truth that God the Father loves you unconditionally, unwaveringly, steadfastly, sacrificially, absolutely, completely, infinitely, and eternally, even as He loves His Beloved Son, Jesus Christ.
+You need to acknowledge, know, understand, internalize, and believe the truth that God the Father loves you unconditionally, unwaveringly, steadfastly, sacrificially, absolutely, completely, infinitely, and eternally, even as He loves His Beloved Son, Jesus Christ.

 In the Lord’s prayers for His disciples before His death and resurrection, He revealed that God loved them just as He has loved Him.

-Understanding, believing and living by this truth is very crucial to you demonstrating or walking in God’s kind of love!
+Understanding, believing, and living by this truth is crucial to you demonstrating or walking in God’s kind of love!

 If you are not rooted and grounded in God’s love, you cannot effectively demonstrate or manifest it to others.
 Until God’s love takes root in your heart, it cannot bear or manifest its fruit in and through you.